 Alto saxophonist DONALD HARRISON, also known as the “Big Chief of the Congo Square Nation,” brought progressive jazz, funk, and the spirit of New Orleans root music to the Jazz Standard in a “throw-down” of epic proportions.

-His multi-generational band, featuring veteran Detroit Brooks on guitar and rising stars Conun Pappas on piano (sitting in for Zaccai Curtis), Max Moran on bass, Joe Dyson on drums – along with guest artist trombonist and shell player Steve Turre – took the audience on a soulful, toe-tapping journey that begged the question, “Where’s the dance floor?”
+Harrison’s multi-generational band, featuring veteran Detroit Brooks on guitar and rising stars Conun Pappas on piano (sitting in for Zaccai Curtis), Max Moran on bass, Joe Dyson on drums, along with guest artist trombonist and shell player Steve Turre, took the audience on a soulful, toe-tapping journey that begged the question, “Where’s the dance floor?”

-Harrison sang, chanted, moved, grooved and most of all blew into being a new chapter of jazz history with beautiful music and rhythm that merges r&b, hip-hop, soul and the traditional chants and drumming of Afro-New Orleans with modern jazz.
-Kudos to Jazz Standard for bringing Harrison and company to a New York audience – here’s hoping he returns to the Big Apple soon.
+Harrison sang, chanted, moved, grooved, and blew into a new chapter of jazz history with beautiful music and rhythm that merges r&b, hip-hop, soul, and the traditional chants and drumming of Afro-New Orleans with modern jazz.